Self-Injury: A Compassionate Clinical Guide

 - Breaking dissociation.
 People with trauma histories sometimes "go numb" or float outside their bodies.
 A sharp sensation can pull them back into the present moment.

 - Self-punishment.
 Deep shame or self-loathing finds a physical outlet.
-This pattern is especially common in patients with trauma, eating disorders, or harsh inner critics.
+This pattern is particularly common in patients with trauma, eating disorders, or harsh inner critics.

 - Communicating distress.
-When words fail, especially in families or relationships where emotions are not safe to name, the body becomes the message.
+When words fail, particularly in families or relationships where emotions are not safe to name, the body becomes the message.

 - A way to stay alive.
 This sounds counterintuitive.
 For some patients, NSSI is the alternative to suicide, a "release valve" that prevents the pressure from building to a lethal level.